-Gain an understanding of the collection procedures - You must be advised what to expect when the vehicle is collected.
+You must be advised what to expect when the vehicle is collected.
 Some leasing companies may arrange a full vehicle inspection and condition report when the vehicle is collected.
 Other leasing companies will collect the vehicle and complete the full inspection later at the leasing company's nominated site.
 It is recommended that you are present when the vehicle is collected.

 At collection, you and the representative from the leasing company must check and agree on the vehicle's condition.
 All readily apparent damage to the vehicle will be noted on the vehicle collection sheet and both parties should sign the documentation or hand-held device.

 What can I do if I have a complaint?